B. Bo Sramek, Ph.D.

 (For explanation of terms new to you, go to Glossary of Terms)

-A new generation of TEB technology, discussed below, is an accepted, main stream
+A new generation of HSI-patented TEB technology, described below, is an accepted, main stream

 technology for noninvasive, continuous measurement of global blood flow (Cardiac